SSollestre/CommUserGuide/docs/EMILY_SQL_TASKS.md

 ![ExportStart](./images/schema/ExportStartExport.png) <br><br>
 >
     !!! success
-        Once the export is complete, you will see a message that says "Export completed".
+        Once the export is complete, you will see a message that says "Export Completed".
 This means that you have successfully exported the data into the database.
         ![ExportSuccess](./images/schema/ExportSuccess.png)

 ## Import